leecrossley/cordova-plugin-pedometer/README.md

 ## Platform and device support

-iOS 8+ only.
+- iOS 8+.
 These capabilities are not supported on all devices, even with iOS 8, so please ensure you use the *check feature support* functions.
+- Android (when associated hardware is available).
+Only live pedometer data is supported.

 ## License